Xila-Project/Old_core/Documentation/source/Software reference/Types/Primitve types.md

 | `Long_Float_Type` | Twice the registers size |

 :::{tip}
-    For example on a 32-bit system, a `Float_Type` is a 4 byte floating point number.
+    For example, on a 32-bit system, a `Float_Type` is a 4 byte floating point number.
 :::

 ### Other